brunokenshin/jmic/README.md

     + PS: The bigger it is, more mails will catch and can let the system too slow.
 If let it null, will get all time emails and its VERY UNRECOMENDED!

 # Fields configuration:
+These are the fields that you want to get from the messages.

+- fieldName
+    + Represents the name of the field defined by his patterns.

+- fieldStartPattern
+    + Defines the pattern that mark the start of the wanted information.

+- fieldEndPattern
+    + Defines the pattern that mark the end of the wanted information.

 # Important:
 For google accounts maybe you need to active the "Less secure apps" option: